Most of what appears below was taken from the Air Products’ website with its permission.

 - Solubility in Water @ 77°F (25°C), 1 atm: 3.16% by volume

-A typical cryogenic liquid cylinder is depicted in Fig. 6.
+A typical cryogenic liquid cylinder is depicted below.
 This is an insulated, vacuum-jacketed, pressure vessel.
 They are equipped with pressure-relief valves and rupture disks to protect the cylinders from pressure build-up.
 Liquid containers operate at pressures up to 350 psig and have capacities between 80 and 450 liters of liquid.
 Oxygen may be withdrawn as a gas by passing liquid through an internal vaporizer or as a liquid under its own vapor pressure.

 The hazards associated with liquid oxygen are exposure to cold temperatures that can cause severe burns; over-pressurization due to expansion of small amounts of liquid into large volumes of gas in inadequately vented equipment; oxygen enrichment of the surrounding atmosphere; and the possibility of a combustion reaction if the oxygen is permitted to contact a non-compatible material.
 The low temperature of liquid oxygen and the vapors it releases not only pose a serious burn hazard to human tissue, but can also cause many materials of construction to lose their strength and become brittle enough to shatter.
 The large expansion ratio of liquid-to-gas can rapidly build pressure in systems where liquid can be trapped.
 This necessitates that these areas be identified and protected with pressure relief.
 This expansion ratio also allows atmospheres of oxygen-enriched air to form in the area surrounding a release.